meumesmo/BodyDataCollection/README.md

 The first thing you need to know is this set works only on Windows machines.

 ### First Step
-Downloand and Install the kinect from the following link https://download.microsoft.com/download/E/1/D/E1DEC243-0389-4A23-87BF-F47DE869FC1A/KinectSDK-v1.8-Setup.exe
+Downloand and Install the kinect sdk from the [link](https://download.microsoft.com/download/E/1/D/E1DEC243-0389-4A23-87BF-F47DE869FC1A/KinectSDK-v1.8-Setup.exe)

 To install the SDK:
 * Make sure the Kinect sensor is not plugged into any of the USB ports on the computer.